hologres/hologres-doc/doc/source/data_load/spark.md

 Highlight：

-• batch.size：In order to improve writing efficiency of micro-batch processing, by deafult, value 1, represents no micro-batch processing, support streaming mode.
+• `batch.size`：In order to improve writing efficiency of micro-batch processing, by deafult, value 1, represents no micro-batch processing, support streaming mode.
 For batch processing it shall be replaced with other suitable values.

-• format: Configured as datahub, write through holo instance by holohub interface.
+• `format`: Configured as datahub, write through holo instance by holohub interface.

-and decimal precision set up
+and `decimal.precision` set up

 ```
 df.option("decimal.precision", 38)
   .option("decimal.scale", 18)
 ```

-### Sample
+### Demo of Writing Data through Connector

-Create one test table in hologres
+1.Create one table for data receiving, data type mapping shall be in accordance

 ```
 BEGIN;